AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 >[!IMPORTANT]
 >
-> The **SSO Uncertain** placeholder is used where Single Sign-On (SSO) is enabled and possible.
-But the following settings might prevent SSO authentication that is explained in the examples below:
+> The **SSO Uncertain** placeholder indicates that Single Sign-On (SSO) is enabled and potentially operational.
+However, the settings listed below may inhibit SSO authentication, as explained in the following examples:
 >
 > * User platform settings: The option to block third-party cookies.
 > * User decisions: The users deny platform access to their TV provider subscription.